Engee documentation

 No description has been provided for this image

 Not all combinations of conditions can produce results.
-For example, quadratic and cubic interpolation require boundary conditions from Flat, Line (same as Natural), Free, Periodic or Reflect.
-Points on the grid perimeter can be interpreted by the interpolation algorithm as boundary (OnGrid()) or as being halfway between the preceding row and a dummy next row of points (OnCell()).
+For example, quadratic and cubic interpolation require specifying boundary conditions from the list.
+Flat, Line (the same as Natural), Free, Periodic or Reflect.
+The points on the perimeter of the grid can be interpreted by the interpolation algorithm as boundary points (OnGrid()) or as being located halfway between the preceding row and the fictitious next row of points (OnCell()).

-Interpolation of data defined on an irregular grid can be performed using a piecewise linear spline and constants.
+The interpolation of data set on an irregular grid can be performed using a piecewise linear spline and using constants.

-Information about additional parameters and interpolation modes can be found in the documentation.
+Information about additional parameters and interpolation modes can be found [in the documentation] (https://engee.com/helpcenter/stable/julia/Interpolations/interpolations.html ).

 Extrapolation

-When we need to predict data outside the range of available experimental data, we need to add another hypothesis to the interpolation parameters - how we think the function behaves outside the available data, and here we have the options Throw (give an error), Flat, Line, Periodic and Reflect, or we can pass a constant as an argument, the value of which will be substituted during interpolation.
+If it is necessary to predict data outside the range of available experimental data, we need to add another hypothesis to the interpolation parameters – how, in our opinion, the function behaves outside the available data, and here we have options.
+Throw (issue an error), Flat, Line, Periodic and Reflect, or you can pass a constant as an argument, the value of which will be substituted during interpolation.

-Let's demonstrate different methods of extrapolation on the example of a one-dimensional signal.
+We will demonstrate different extrapolation methods using the example of a one-dimensional signal.

 In [ ]: